 |Bhutan||2010||Kyrgyzstan||2006, 2014, 2018||Thailand||2006, 2012, 2017, 2019|

 |Central African Republic CAR||2006, 2010, 2019||Mauritania||2007, 2011||Tunisia||2012, 2018|

 |Congo Brazzaville||2015||Moldova||2012||Ukraine||2005, 2012|

 |Costa Rica||2011, 2018||Monte Negro||2005, 2013, 2018||Uzbekistan||2006|

 Integrated Public Use Microdata Series (IPUMS) International

-In the GDL Area Database currently data from the Algerian (2002) PAPFAM survey is used.
+In the GDL Area database currently for 4 countries data from Arab Barometer surveys is used.

 Other data sources

 For China 2002, data from the Chinese Household Income Project is used.
 The purpose of this project was to measure and estimate the distribution of personal income and related economic factors in both rural and urban areas of the People's Republic of China.
 Data were collected through a series of questionnaire-based interviews conducted in rural and urban areas at the end of 2002.

 For China 2011, 2013 and 2015 data from the Chinese Household Finance Survey is used.
 This survey was conducted by the Research Center for China Household Finance, a non-profit institute for academic inquiry, based at Southwestern University of Finance and Economics (SWUFE).
 The China Household Finance Survey (CHFS) contains detailed information about household finance and assets, including housing, business assets, financial assets, and other household assets, plus information about income and expenditures and social and commercial insurance.